kwong22/protocol-brain-mri/README.md

 # AI-Assisted Brain MRI Protocolling

-This repository accompanies a paper currently under review[^1].
+This repository accompanies the paper "An Artificial Intelligence Tool for Clinical Decision Support and Protocol Selection for Brain MRI"[^1].

 The goal was to use text information associated with brain MRI exams (order diagnoses, reason for the exam, order comments) to predict the most appropriate protocol.
 This was accomplished using an LSTM[^2] model and pre-trained BioWordVec[^3] embeddings.